radzionc/increaser/prompts/context.md

 ## Goals

-On the "Goals" page, users can set specific goals that will bring them closer to their perfect vision.
-Goals have three potential statuses: done, in progress, and to-do.
-Users should set a deadline for a goal, which could be either a specific date or their age.
-Users can set an emoji for a goal.
-Users can write a plan in plain text detailing how they are going to achieve the goal.
-Users can track numeric goals; for example, if the goal is to have a 1 million USD net worth, they can enter their current net worth to see their progress.
-Since achieving most goals requires users to perform recurring actions, there is a way to add recurring tasks or connect existing recurring tasks to the current goal.
-The same applies to daily habits; they can either add new daily habits to the goal or select from existing ones.
-At the top of the Goals page is a timeline with age labels under the line and goals above the line.
-Users' current age with month and day precision is also displayed on the timeline.
+On the "Goals" page, users can set goals to move closer to their ideal vision.
+Goals can be marked as done, active, or idea.
+Each goal includes a deadline, which can be a specific date or the user's age, an emoji, and a plain-text plan on how to achieve it.
+For numeric goals, users can track progress by entering a value, such as their current net worth toward a 1 million USD goal.

+To support recurring actions needed for many goals, users can link recurring tasks or habits to a goal or create new ones specifically for it.

+At the top of the "Goals" page, a timeline shows goals positioned according to their deadlines, with two view options: age-based and date-based.
+In age-based view, the user’s age is displayed at the top with day precision, and the timeline has age labels.
+In date-based view, today’s date is shown at the top, and the timeline displays year labels.

-On the side of the goals page, there is an educational section that summarizes wisdom on how to set and achieve goals.
-The user can collapse this section if they don't want to see it.
+An educational section on the right side of the page provides advice on setting and achieving goals.
+Users can collapse this section if they prefer.

 ## Projects